 Here are a few helpful links:

 USA.gov: Official information about Independence Day, patriotic music, American recipes, fireworks safety, and more from the U. S. government.

 History.com: Here is interesting background information with several short videos to watch.
 When you open the page, an ad may start playing; just click the X in the upper corner to close it and see the first video.

 Epicurious: Recipes and party plans for the 4th of July.

 Valley Forge: You may read about George Washington and the troops in Valley Forge at the National Park Service website.

-1857 McGuffey Readers: You can learn more about teaching American heritage through these wonderful old readers at 1857McGuffey.com.
+1857 McGuffey Readers: You can learn more about Independence Day and our American heritage through these wonderful old readers at 1857McGuffey.com.